5G-MAG/rt-5gms-application-provider/README.md

 </p>

 # Introduction
-This full-stack web application represents Application Provider of 3GPP compliant 5G Media Streaming architecure, and it is part of 5GMAG's Reference Tools.
-It interacts with Application Function via interface with reference point M1, with possibility to establish connection over unstandardized M8.
+This full-stack web application represents Application Provider of 3GPP compliant 5G Media Streaming architecure, and is part of 5GMAG's Reference Tools.
+It interacts with the RT Application Function via interface with reference point M1, with the possibility to establish connection over unstandardized M8.

-It utilizes Python tool classes that has been developed as CLI-based Application Provider.
-Every provisioning procedure is implemented as related web-server's endpoint, supported with the graphical control dashboard.
-With full-stack approach, the codebase of Application Provider becomes maintainable, scalable for a new provisioning features, and the interaction with Application Function is enhanced with modern engineering design.
+It utilizes a Python library that has been developed as CLI-based program to interact with the RT Application Function.
+Every provisioning procedure is implemented as a related web-server's endpoint, supported with a graphical control dashboard.

 # Building and installing
 There are two ways to run this project, and the warm reccomendation is to use **Docker Compose** service, because lightweight container building and activation will solve entire scope of dependecies and the rest of requirements.